Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of Advanced Virgo timing and sensing

 A first part to be calibrated is the photodiode sensing: how the output DC power of the dark fringe beam is converted by the detection photodiodes into the main output signal~$\mathcal{P}_{DC}$.
 A model is associated that describes the transfer function of the sensing part and the time delay introduced by the sensing.

-As for~O3, the sensing model assumes a flat modulus response in the detection band, but with some digital anti-alias filters, dominated by a filter around 8~kHz.
-Modifications of the digital processing between O2 and O3 have been accounted for.
-The overall readout delay of the photodiode data acquisition has been measured by flashing a 1~PPS signal using a LED connected to a GPS receiver in front of the photodiodes, as during~O2.
+\dv{As for the calibration of the O2~run}, the sensing model assumes a flat modulus response in the detection band, but with some digital anti-alias filters, dominated by a filter around 8~kHz.
+Modifications of the digital processing between the O2 and the O3 runs have been accounted for.
+The overall readout delay of the photodiode data acquisition has been measured by flashing \dv{a 1~PPS signal~\footnote{Pulse Per Second signal is a synchronization signal delivered by the GPS receiver}} using a LED connected to a GPS receiver in front of the photodiodes, as during~O2.
 The measured delay confirmed the expected value, with systematic uncertainties lower than~3~\mus~\cite{bib:2019_vnote_calibTiming}.